ringcentral/ringcentral-csharp/README.md

 This will download the Ring Central Portable Class Library into your project as well as the [Pubnub](https://github.com/pubnub/c-sharp "PubNub") dependencies

-## Additional Instructions for Xamarin Platforms
+## Additional Instructions for PubNub

 PubNub will need to manually be installed in your project.
 Find the platform you are targeting at [Pubnub](https://github.com/pubnub/c-sharp "PubNub") and follow the instructions to include the library in your project.